MrGhost6666/CipherWatch/README.md

  ```
 ## About NETWORK
 I'm using a **wireless network**, so I've set the default detection gateway to `wlo1`.
 If you're using **Ethernet**, your gateway might be `eth0`.
 You can check your network and VPN gateways by running `ip a` or `ip link show` in a terminal.

+If you are not using the wlo1 gateway, you need to modify the `CipherWatch` file.

+There are six `wlo1` to modify.
+In rows 96, 98, 99, and 104, modify the `wlo1` to your network gateway.

 ## About VPN GATEWAY
 The default VPN is `ProtonVPN`, so the detected VPN gateway is `proton0`.
 If you are not using ProtonVPN but a different VPN service, you will need to modify the `vpn_status.sh` and `connection_status.sh` file.